AX-NSX/dotnet-gitstats/README.md

 DotNet GitStats use [libgit2sharp](https://github.com/libgit2/libgit2sharp) to extract `git log` information and calculate line changes between commits, for example, lines added and lines deleted.

-For ease of use, CVS or JSON formats are supported for you to analyze or visualize.
+For ease of use, CSV or JSON formats are supported for you to analyze or visualize.

 ## Supported Platform